MultiverseLearningProducts/swe-learning-plans/src/frontend/angular.md

 1. NgRx

-   - [ ] Understanding the NgRx library for managing application state in Angular
+   - [ ] Understand the NgRx library for managing application state in Angular
    - [ ] Creating a basic store in NgRx
    - [ ] Using NgRx effects to manage side effects in the application
-   - [ ] Hands-on exercise: Use NgRx to manage state in an Angular application.
+   - [ ] Use NgRx to manage state in an Angular application.

 2. Lazy Loading

-   - [ ] Understanding lazy loading in Angular and how it can improve application performance
+   - [ ] Understand lazy loading in Angular and how it can improve application performance
    - [ ] Configuring lazy loading in an Angular application
-   - [ ] Hands-on exercise: Implement lazy loading in an Angular application.
+   - [ ] Implement lazy loading in an Angular application.

 3. Angular Material

-   - [ ] Understanding the Angular Material library for UI components in Angular
+   - [ ] Understand the Angular Material library for UI components in Angular
    - [ ] Using Angular Material components in an Angular application
-   - [ ] Hands-on exercise: Use Angular Material components to create a UI in an Angular application.
+   - [ ] Use Angular Material components to create a UI in an Angular application.

 4. Animations in Angular

-   - [ ] Understanding how to add animations to an Angular application
+   - [ ] Understand how to add animations to an Angular application
    - [ ] Using Angular's built-in animation library to create animations
-   - [ ] Hands-on exercise: Add animations to an Angular application using Angular's built-in animation library.
+   - [ ] Add animations to an Angular application using Angular's built-in animation library.

 5. Internationalisation (i18n)

-   - [ ] Understanding internationalisation (i18n) in Angular and how to support
+   - [ ] Understand internationalisation (i18n) in Angular and how to support
    - [ ] multiple languages in an application
    - [ ] Using Angular's i18n tools to create translations for an application
-   - [ ] Hands-on exercise: Add support for multiple languages to an Angular application using Angular's i18n tools.
+   - [ ] Add support for multiple languages to an Angular application using Angular's i18n tools.

 6. Testing in Angular
-   - [ ] Understanding testing in Angular and the different types of tests available
+   - [ ] Understand testing in Angular and the different types of tests available
    - [ ] Writing unit tests for Angular components, services, and pipes
    - [ ] Using end-to-end testing with Protractor
-   - [ ] Hands-on exercise: Write unit tests and end-to-end tests for an Angular application.
+   - [ ] Write unit tests and end-to-end tests for an Angular application.

 ## 5. Advanced Topics and Best Practices